webb/MPD-Spec/README.md

 The makefile requires dependencies that are derived from the source document.
 These dependencies are automatically rebuilt when needed.
 Avoid rebuilding dependencies by running make with 'depend=no' set.

+# Notes about the document itself

+- The plural of *documentation* is *documentation*.
+    - The plural of *IEPD* is *IEPDs*.
+- Don't capitalize words that aren't proper nouns.
+    - Don't capitalize *information exchange package documentation*